 - Rabbi Akiva was known for saying, “ואהבת לרעך כמוך: זה כלל גדול בתורה – Love your fellow man as you love yourself: this is the most important principle in the Torah.”
 What are some ways that we can practice this in our everyday lives?

-Counting the Omer: The Basics of the Jewish Ritual – This video from Bimbam explores the custom of Sefirat HaOmer and its traditions.
+Counting the Omer: The Basics of the Jewish Ritual – This video explores the custom of Sefirat HaOmer and its traditions.
+By Bimbam.

-Lag BaOmer: Who Was Rabbi Shimon Bar Yochai? – This video from Aleph Beta explores the background and character of the Talmudic sage.
+Lag BaOmer: Who Was Rabbi Shimon Bar Yochai? – This video for middle school and high school students explores the background and character of the Talmudic sage.
+By Aleph Beta.

-Creative Ways to Remember the Day of the Omer – In this lesson, students learn about counting the Omer, discover and analyze various Omer counting aids from the NLI collections, and create their own counters.
+Ways to Remember the Day of the Omer – In this lesson, students learn about counting the Omer, discover and analyze various Omer counting aids, and create their own counters.
 By the National Library of Israel.

 Lag BaOmer Resources from Jewish Interactive – This complete digital toolkit includes games, instructions, and more.

-Activities for Celebrating Lag BaOmer by JTeach – Download a free set of lesson plans and activities for teaching and celebrating Lag BaOmer.
+Activities for Celebrating Lag BaOmer – This downloadable collection includes a set of lesson plans and activities for teaching and celebrating Lag BaOmer.
+By JTeach.